marciosamuel/marciosamuel/README.md

 <br/>

-- 👨🏽‍💻 I'm currently looking for an internship and/or a first job oportunity
+- 👨🏽‍💻 I'm currently looking for an internship and/or a job oportunity
 - 🤝 I'm also open to collaborate on any open source projects

 ### Languages and Tools